-Synergies can be achieved via increased revenue, the pooling or talent, resources or technology, the streamlining of operations and via cost reduction initiatives.
+Synergies can be achieved via increased revenue, the pooling of talent, resources or technology, the streamlining of operations and via cost-reduction initiatives.
 It is important, however, to consider any additional investment costs, which may be incurred as part of the transaction – failure to do so may result in a target being overvalued or even destroy value.
 The most obvious way synergies can be demonstrated is via an increase in the share price of the companies in question post-merger.

 Figure 1 - The Synergy Effect